David-OConnor/saturn/README.rst

    with an optional 'tz' argument for a timezone string.
  - to_str: Similar to datetime.datetime.strftime, but with a cleaner format string, and as a function.
  - from_str: Similar to datetime.datetime.strptime, but with a cleaner format string, and as a function.
- - now: Find current utc time; aware
+ - now: Find current utc time; timezone-aware
- - range_dt: Iterate over datetimes, using several common intervals.
+ - range_dt: Iterate over datetimes, with a customizable interval.
 Similar to builtin range.
  - fix_naive: Convert a timezone-naive datetime to an aware one.
  - move_tz: Change a time from one timezone to another.